Raman-Raje/Machine-Reading-Comprehension-Neural-Question-Answer-/README.md

 ## About Dataset:
 Data Stanford Question Answering Dataset (SQuAD) is a reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage, or the question might be unanswerable.
 You can download this dataset here https://rajpurkar.github.io/SQuAD-explorer/

 ![Data Strucutre](/images/dataset.PNG)

 **SQuAD 1.1:** The previous version of the SQuAD dataset, contains 100,000+ question-answer pairs on 500+ articles.

+## Problem Statement
+Predicting the right answer for the given question and context.

 ## Standford Attentive Reader
 Implemented standford attentive reader model using keras.

 ![Standford Attentive Reader](/images/model.JPG)

-## Problem Statement
-Predicting the right answer for the given question and context.

-## Blog:
-**I have written a detailed post regarding this on medium.
-You can read it here https://medium.com/@raman.shinde15/neural-question-and-answering-using-sqad-dataset-and-attention-983d3a1dd42c**

 ## BERT on SQUAD: